Podcast

 #45 with Luke Forshaw

-In this episode of Excitement Talks, Gordon sits down with Luke Forshaw, Head of Brand Marketing UK at Back Market.
+In this episode, Gordon sits down with Luke Forshaw, Head of Brand Marketing UK at Back Market.

 Luke shares his journey through the world of marketing, from early aspirations of becoming a writer to working with some of the most iconic brands, including Apple, Beats, and Universal Music.